michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 - adj: composed of more than one member, set, or kind
 - n: the form of a word that is used to denote more than one
 ### Family
-plural: pluralise, pluralism, plurality, pluralize, plurally, plurals+;pluralise: pluralisation, pluralising;pluralism: pluralist, pluralistic;pluralist: pluralists;pluralistic: pluralistically;plurality: pluralities;pluralize: pluralization, pluralized, pluralizes, pluralizing
+- plural: pluralise, pluralism, plurality, pluralize, plurally, plurals+
+- pluralise: pluralisation, pluralising
+- pluralism: pluralist, pluralistic
+- pluralist: pluralists
+- pluralistic: pluralistically
+- plurality: pluralities
+- pluralize: pluralization, pluralized, pluralizes, pluralizing
 ### Examples
 - The Vatican’s museum is so vast and diverse that it is a plural.
 - Data from Google Books show the plural word “elites” beginning to be used in about 1940, with the obviously pejorative “elitist” rising from about 1960.